kojoidrissa/AlterConf_2015-04-25/talk_info.md

 -  website: kojoidrissa.com (under construction)
 -  twitter: https://twitter.com/transition
 -  photo: ATTACH THIS
 -  bio: Kojo is currently changing careers!
 After working in accounting and as a university instructor, he's teaching himself to be a software engineer.
-This may be a TERRBILE idea.
+This may be a TERRIBLE idea.
 He's got a passion for teaching, technology, and equality.
-As such, you can find him at Girl's Coding Club, PyLadiesHTX (trying to help) and sometimes Houston Gaymers(losing).
+As such, you can find him at [Girls Coding Club](http://www.meetup.com/Girls-Coding-Club/), [PyLadiesHTX](http://www.meetup.com/PyLadies-HTX/), [TX/RX Labs](https://txrxlabs.org)(maybe helping, always learning) and sometimes [Houston Gaymers](https://www.houstongaymers.com/)(losing).
 -  Talk title: Discussing Practical Inclusivity
--  Talk description: I'll talk about discussing Inclusivity with people who may not understand why it matters.
-The "why" focuses on functional benefits of being Inclusive, especially as they relate to the FLOSS technology space.
-Next, I'll move on to the "how": what steps can people take to help foster more Inclusion?
+-  Talk description: I'll talk about discussing Inclusivity with people who may not understand what makes it important.
+The "why" focuses on functional benefits of being Inclusive, especially as they relate to the technology space.
+Next, I'll move on to the "how": what steps can people take to help foster more Inclusion around them?
 -  Talk Time: 20 minutes
 -  No trigger warnings as far as I know, but as a fairly privileged CIS hetero male, I'll also run it by a few others for better coverage.